real-logic/aeron/aeron-cluster/README.md

 **Note:** Aeron Cluster is currently a preview feature, commercial support is available from [sales@real-logic.co.uk](mailto:sales@real-logic.co.uk?subject=Aeron%20Cluster).

-The purpose of Aeron Cluster is to aggregate and sequence streams from cluster clients into a single log which is replicated and archived on a number of nodes to achieve resilience.
+The purpose of Aeron Cluster is to aggregate and sequence streams from cluster clients into a single log.
+This log is replicated and archived on a number of nodes to achieve fault tolerance.
 Cluster services process this log and respond to cluster clients.

 Aeron Cluster works on the concept of a strong leader using an adaptation of the [Raft](https://raft.github.io/raft.pdf)